André Fomitschow

-André Fomitschow (born 7 September 1990) is a German professional footballer who plays as a left winger for FSV Jägersburg.
+André Fomitschow (born 7 September 1990) is a German professional footballer who plays as a left winger.

 Career

 Born in Dresden, Fomitschow started his professional career with the reserve team of VfL Wolfsburg.
 During the 2011–12 season, he scored his career best of 17 goals in the season.
 On 10 June 2012, he joined Fortuna Düsseldorf on a three-year contract.
 On 27 November, he made his first team debut in a 1–1 draw against Borussia Dortmund.
 On 23 January 2013, he joined Energie Cottbus on a loan deal till the remainder of the season.
 After featuring 14 times for the side and scoring one goal against 1.
 FC Kaiserslautern, his loan deal was extended till the end of 2013–14 season on 5 June.

 On 20 June 2014, Fomitschow joined 1.
 FC Kaiserslautern on a free transfer, penning a deal till 30 June 2016.
 In September 2015, he suffered a ligament injury during a 3–0 defeat against 1.
 FC Nürnberg.

 On 31 August 2016, Fomitschow moved abroad and joined Dutch Eredivisie club NEC Nijmegen on a one-year contract.
 On 23 June 2017, he signed for Croatian club Hajduk Split on a two-year contract.
 On 16 July, he made his debut in a 3–1 victory over Lokomotiva.
 On 26 October, he scored his first goal (from a free kick) for the club in a 1–0 cup victory against Šibenik, which saw his side progressing to the next round.
 On 11 February 2018, he scored his first league goal in a 5–0 routing of Cibalia.